MiaadTeam/lesan/README.md

 coreApp.runServer({ port: 8080, typeGeneration: true, playground: false });
 ```

-### lets create microservice
+### Microservice Architecture with Lesan:

-please move the `mod.ts` file to `core/mod.ts` and create another file in `ecommerce/mod.ts` and paste these codes into it :
+Move the `mod.ts` file to `core/mod.ts` and create another file in `ecommerce/mod.ts` and place the following code in it:

 ```typescript
 import {